vsbuffalo/scidataflow-doc/src/add.md

 Now, the status indicates that this file has been **changed**.

+## Adding a Modified Version of Data to the Data Manifest with `sdf update`

 If these changes are good, we can tell the Data Manifest it should update its record of this version: